RKLong/Credit_Risk_Analysis/README.md

 # Summary

 All the models used to perform the credit risk analysis show weak precision in determining if an individual's credit risk is high.
-The first four models had a precision score of 1%.
-Although it imporved a bit if the balanced random forest classifier at 3% and the easy ensemble classifier at 9% was used, I dont think using precision as a sole basis for evaluating which model to use would produce valid and relaible results.
+The first four models had a precision score of 1% and although it imporved a bit if the balanced random forest classifier(3%) or the easy ensemble classifier(9%) was used, Using precision as a sole basis for evaluating which model to use would not produce valid and relaible results.
+We will take a look and compare at the balance accuracy scores and the recall scores for both high and low credit risk.

 The accuracy score tells us how well the model performs in general.
 The models/algoriths listed below are the ones that showed the highest scores.
 * Easy Ensemble Classify (93%)